oSoWoSo/disroot-howto/pages/02.tutorials/08.Office/07.Mumble/01.Mumble/docs.en.md

 Keep in mind that when you create a channel, you automatically become its admin.

-## Add a password to your channel
+## Adding a password to your channel
 At the moment, anyone connected can access to your channel.
-To add a password to your channel, first create your channel, and then, right-click on its name and choose **Edit...**
+To add a password to it, first create a channel, then right-click on its name and choose **Edit...**

 You now have the option to add a password:

 ![Password](en/password.png)

-Note: you can also configure groups and ACL instead of setting a password (see below).
+**Note**: you can also configure groups and ACL instead of setting a password (see below).

 # More advanced settings